Aviator1245/custompicorv32/README.md

 ⚙️ Usage
 Requirements

-RISC-V GCC Toolchain
+       -RISC-V GCC Toolchain

-The Makefile is configured for the riscv64-unknown-elf toolchain.
+       -The Makefile is configured for the riscv64-unknown-elf toolchain.

-If you use a different prefix (e.g. riscv32-unknown-elf), modify the Makefile accordingly.
+       -If you use a different prefix (e.g. riscv32-unknown-elf), modify the Makefile accordingly.

-You can install or build one from the RISC-V GNU Toolchain
+       -You can install or build one from the RISC-V GNU Toolchain

 Simulator

-Icarus Verilog
- or Verilator
+       - Icarus Verilog or Verilator

 Python 3

-Required for converting firmware binaries into HEX format.
+      - Required for converting firmware binaries into HEX format.

 ```bash
 git clone https://github.com/Aviator1245/custompicorv32.git